tomato42/tls13-spec/draft-ietf-tls-tls13.md

 defined configuration for the client's data, and that's easiest if the client just specifies a defined configuration.]]

+##### Zero-Round Trip Context Extension

+[TODO(ekr@rtfm.com): Ugh, this is a terrible name.]

+In cases where TLS clients have previously interacted with the server, it is possible to do a zero round-trip handshake where the client sends the entire handshake and potentially application data to the server on its first flight.
+The ZeroRoundTripContext extension is used to negotiate this feature.

+%%% Hello Messages
+          struct {
+            opaque identifier<2 ..
+2^16-1>;
+          } ZeroRoundTripContextExtension

+A client can indicate its desire to do a 0-RT handshake by including a ZeroRoundTripContext extension in its ClientHello.
+An empty extension indicates that the client is willing to do 0-RT handshakes but has not yet established enough context with the server to do so.
+In this case, the client's first flight is as shown in Figure 1.

+Once the client and the server have established a 0-RT context (see Section XXX), the client can indicate that its first flight is intended to be 0-RT by including the extension in its ClientHello with the identifier of the context.
+It is a fatal error to include a non-empty extension without also including KnownConfiguration extension of type "known_configuration" indicating the cryptographic parameters used to protect the data.In this case, the client's first flight will be as shown in Figure 3.

+A server which receives a ZeroRoundTripContext extension can behave in one of three ways:

+- Ignore the extension and return no response.
+This indicates that the server is unwilling to do a 0-RT handshake.
+The server MUST ignore any additional 0-RT data sent in the first flight and the client MUST complete an ordinary handshake as shown in Figure 1.

+- Return an empty extension, indicating willingness to do 0-RT handshakes but that this handshake will not be 0-RT.
+Any 0-RT data sent in the first flight is ignored as in the previous case.
+The server MUST then establish a 0-RT context as described in Section XXX.

+- Echo the clients non-empty context identifier, indicating a successful agreement on a 0-RT handshake.
+In this case, the server will proceed to process the client's first flight 0-RT data.

+It is a fatal error for the server to respond with a non-empty context identifier other than the one in the client's ClientHello.

 ##### Early Data Extension

+[TODO(ekr@rtfm.com): I think we should just push this into a ClientHello extension directly and then decree that any 0-RTT data needs to be in separate messages.]

 TLS versions before 1.3 have a strict message ordering and do not permit additional messages to follow the ClientHello.
 The EarlyData extension allows TLS messages which would otherwise be sent as